 Notable events from the past two months include an unlikely return to the classroom for one of El Salvador’s beach soccer stars, and yet more success on the sand for world champions Russia.

-The great stories just keep coming in El Salvador.
+*The highlights *The great stories just keep coming in El Salvador.
 After the national team returned from their heroic display at the FIFA Beach Soccer World Cup, where they reached the semi-finals before falling to eventual champions Russia, team captain Jose Agustin Ruiz made the surprise announcement that he would be going back to school.

 “People ask me why I sign autographs with my initials JAR,” Ruiz told the television station Fox News Latino.
 “I simply tell them that I’ve never been to school, so I don’t know how to read or write.
 I learned to write my initials with help from God, teachers that taught me for about two hours, and my wife, Idalia, who helped me at home.”